extra money side gigs ideas switzerland

 10. Driving

 If you regularly drive the same route, why not let other people ride with you for a small fare.
 Carpooling platforms like Blablacar make connecting with people who need rides and are willing to help cover costs easy.
 While this is not directly freelance income, the money you save on driving expenses is just as good as income if you would make the trip anyway.
-If you have a professional passenger transporter license, or are willing to get one, you can freelance with ride sharing services like Uber or Vertt in your free time to earn extra income.
+If you have a professional passenger transporter license, or are willing to get one, you can freelance with ride-hailing services like Bolt, Uber, or Vertt in your free time to earn extra income.

 11. Stock photography

 If you have a smartphone with a halfway decent built-in camera in your pocket and a bit of an eye for photography, you have a means of earning extra money as you go about your day.
-Online stock photo retailers like Shutterstock, I-Stock, Getty, and Mipic (app) are a good place to start.
-Brand-focused photography services like Snapwire and Foap are the next level.
+Online stock photo retailers like Shutterstock, I-Stock, Getty Images, and Mipic are a good place to start.
+Brand-focused photography services like Studionow and Foap are the next level.
 You may not sell a single photo, or you may land a bestseller and make a couple francs.
 With today’s need for content being so big and varied, it is worth a try.

 12. Video publishing